hdholm/ModemCheck/README.md

-# ModemCheck
+# ModemData
-Simple python scripts to monitor a Netgear CM1150V Cable Modem.
-They may or may not work for other Netgear Cable Modems.
+Simple python module to monitor a Netgear CM1150V Cable Modem.
+They may or may not work for other Cable Modems although it's designed to be relatively extendable.

-Bottom Line Up Front, the scripts to pull the data off the modem, run that as a Linux server, and display the results are here and use and installation below has pretty much everything you need.
+Bottom Line Up Front, the installation information below has pretty much everything you need to set this up on a linux (and maybe windows) host and generate pretty html about the state of your cable service over time.
 If you can't stand seeing the sausage get made, you may want to avoid the rest

 Comments and improvements are most welcome, but it's doubtful I'll spend much more time on this unless circumstances change.
-For the record, since I created this my network performance has been great so there's very little for it to do.

 ## Use and Installation